IDMNYU/IdeationPrototypingFA19_McDermott/future.md

 _This project can be done as a team or as an individual._

 #### Part I
-First establish the conditions of the future utopia/dystopia in which your object will exist, You will be working within the limitations you have set.
-What does your imagined future look, sound, and feel like? (your framing **story**) Create an image or object that tells us something about that society.

-Then, develop a design for an object/app/technology which will be useful in this future context.
-Make a mock-up of your design
+First establish the conditions of the future utopia/dystopia in which your project will exist, You will be working within the limitations you have set.
+What does your imagined future look, sound, and feel like? (your framing **story**) Then, develop a design for an object/app/technology which will be useful in this future context.
+Make a mock-up of your design.

 #### Part II
-Incorporate your object into a short video (3-5 min).
+Incorporate your design into a short video (3-5 min).
 If you have been able to create a functional prototype, your video can document and showcase that functionality.
 If your object is more speculative / imaginative, your video can be more like a fiction, and show the conditions of the world you have designed.

 #### Notes
 I suggest brainstorming one or more of the following themes to get you started, but you will need to eventually drill down from these very broad themes to specificity: